Harris132451/repo10/README.md

 'git checkout -b ?branch name?' <= creat a new branch 'git checkout ???' <= open branch
-'git checkout -' <= open branch that the last time opened
+'git checkout -' <= open branch that the last time opened 'git branch -D ?branch name?' <= delete branch branch is for saving the content change and ready to cover those content in main file.